mbridak/not1mm/README.md

 ## Wayland Compositor

 One side effect of Wayland is that we are not able to request for a window to regain or retain focus.
 So if you were to click on a spot in the bandmap window to tune to that spot, you would have to then click on the main window to continue entering contest data.
-I'm aware of this, but i can not change it.
+I'm aware of this, but I can not change it.

 ## Running from source